All gifts make an important impact on the Moravian College experience, both for students of this generation and the next.

 All donors who have made a gift to Moravian College each year for the last five fiscal years (July 1 - June 30) are eligible for membership in the Consistent Giving Society.
 Alumni who graduated in the past 10 years need only to make a gift in each of the last three consecutive fiscal years to be a member.
 Membership continues as long as members give in each succeeding fiscal year.

 Members of the Consistent Giving Society will receive recognition in the Gift Report published in the fall Moravian College Magazine.
-Members will also receive an invitation to attend a special dinner reception followed by a Christmas Vespers Service for them and a guest.
 Most importantly, you will have the satisfaction of knowing that you are part of a group of people who are truly committed to Moravian College.